 Other tools may help some people, but there’s no strong proof that they can improve your chances of quitting.

 Methods without nicotine

 Hypnosis methods vary a great deal, which makes it hard to study as a way to stop smoking.
 For the most part, reviews that looked at controlled studies of hypnosis to help people quit smoking have not supported it as a quitting method that works.
-Still, some people find it useful.
-If you would like to try it, ask your doctor if he or she can recommend a good hypnotherapist.
+Still, some people have reported that it helped them quit.
+If you’d like to try it, ask your doctor to recommend a good licensed therapist who does hypnotherapy.

 Magnet therapy to quit smoking involves 2 small magnets that are placed at a certain location, opposite each other on either side of the ear.
 Magnetism holds them in place.
 There’s no scientific evidence to date to suggest that magnet therapy is an effective method of helping smokers stop.
 There are many on-line companies that sell these magnets, and they report various “success” rates.
 But there’s no clinical trial data to back up these claims.